Gifted and Talented Education

 Hands-on experiences are integral to student learning in science.
 The

 Maryland Science Safety manual provides guidance to school systems to implement safer science practice in science laboratories.
 Currently, MSDE is facilitating collaborative review and redesign of the Maryland Science Safety manual to enhance the user experience.
-An updated version is planned for release in early 2023.
+An updated version is planned for release in the 2023 school year.

 In accordance with

 MD.
 Education Code Ann. § 7-203 (2021), MSDE will annually survey a statewide, representative sample of public schools and public school teachers to measure instructional time dedicated to science in the elementary schools; the availability and use of instructional resources and teaching technology in science classrooms; the availability and use of appropriate professional development for science teachers; and the number of secondary school science classes taught by teachers who are certified in the subject of instruction.
 MSDE is required to compile and publish the results of the survey on the MSDE website.
-Linked below is the most recent year’s report.
+Linked below are reports from the most recent five years.
 For earlier reports, please contact the Science Coordinator.

 For information on science instructional programming within a local education agency (LEA), please contact the